Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Forward Modeling Dust Temperature

 The consequence of these high FIR dust opacities is that observationally, only the dust at the $\tau \lesssim 1$ surface is detected, which can bias the measured dust luminosity, temperature, and mass of these systems if the optical depth is not accounted for \citep[e.g.][]{cortzen_2020, jin_2022, fanciullo_2020}.
-These large dust opacities explain the slowing trend between the luminosity and temperature for the most dust rich systems in left panel of Figure \ref{fig:temp_lir_tau}: the hottest dust in these galaxies is obscured by cooler dust in the foreground from which the IR photons we measure originate from.
-Returning to Figure \ref{fig:temp_lir_tau}, we show this explicitly in the right panel, where we plot IR luminosity versus T$_{\rm lum-weighted}$ but this time color-coded by the maximum dust optical depth at $100\mu$m\footnote{We note that optical depth $(\tau = \int\kappa~\rho~ds)$ is a line-of-sight quantity that varies spatially within a single galaxy and that, like the dust temperature, quantifying the `average' dust optical depth for a galaxy is nontrivial; for instance, assuming optical depth varies as a powerlaw function of frequency (as in the case of a modified blackbody, $\tau \propto \nu^{\beta}$), we do not get reasonable fits to the FIR SEDs of the Cosmic Sands galaxies, and so we choose to simply characterize our galaxies by their maximum dust optical depth averaged over $0.1$~kpc scales.}.
+Additionally, these large dust opacities in the Cosmic Sands galaxies explain the slowing trend between the luminosity and temperature for the most dust rich systems in left panel of Figure \ref{fig:temp_lir_tau}: the hottest dust in these galaxies is obscured by cooler dust in the foreground from which the IR photons we measure originate from.
+Returning to Figure \ref{fig:temp_lir_tau}, we show this explicitly in the right panel, where we plot IR luminosity versus T$_{\rm lum-weighted}$ but this time color-coded by the maximum dust optical depth at $100\mu$m calculated in cells of $0.1$~kpc\footnote{We note that optical depth is a line-of-sight quantity that varies spatially within a single galaxy and that, like the dust temperature, quantifying the `average' dust optical depth for a galaxy is nontrivial; for instance, assuming optical depth varies as a powerlaw function of frequency (as in the case of a modified blackbody, $\tau \propto \nu^{\beta}$), we do not get reasonable fits to the FIR SEDs of the Cosmic Sands galaxies, and so we choose to simply characterize our galaxies by their maximum dust optical depth averaged over $0.1$~kpc scales.
+Also note that the optical depths reported in Figure 6 are calculated on smaller scales than the optical depths reported elsewhere in the text.}.
 The galaxies whose luminosities are not as high as their luminosity-weighted temperatures would suggest have dust opacities $>1$, implying that we cannot see emission from the densest, hottest dust.
 In combination with Figure \ref{fig:lum_weighted_temp}, higher density starburst galaxies have more intense UV/optical radiation fields and have warmer, higher density dust with higher optical depths.
 As we'll explore in the following sections, one of the major simplifying assumptions made when fitting a modified blackbody function to galaxy SEDs is that the emission is optically thin at long wavelengths, which could severely limit the ability to accurately infer dust temperatures in the most dust rich systems.